 And there you have it, friends.
 I hope you love this bacon and peach jam!

 Thanks for spending some time with me.
-Take care, and have a lovely day.
+Take care, y’all.